A Guide to Sabermetric Research: A Primer on Statistics

 How many runs would you guess that team scored that year?
 If I made you guess, you’d probably look over a few years of team statistics, try to find some team that was reasonably close, and use that as a baseline.
 You might find a team that hit .267 with less power, and scored 788 runs.
 You’d figure, “well, this team hit only .263, but they had a few more home runs, so I guess maybe they’d cancel out, so I’d guess the same 788 runs.
 But, wait, this team had about 20 more walks than the other team, so maybe I should bump up my estimate to 800 or something.”

 What Bill James probably did was work through logic like that, and, after some trial and error, come up with the Runs Created (RC) formula.
 That statistic is intended to provide a formal way of estimating how a batting line translates into runs.
 In its most basic form, RC looks like:

 If you plug the numbers in from the above batting line, you get

 As it turns out, that was actually the batting line for the 1985 Baltimore Orioles.
 They actually scored 818 runs.
-The estimate is off by 8 runs, which is very good, a little better than typical.
+The estimate is off by 22 runs, which is fairly typical.

 Why is Runs Created important?
 Why do we need RC if we already know the Orioles scored 818 runs?
 Well, knowing that there is a predictable relationship between a batting line and runs is useful when we don’t know how many runs we actually have.
 For instance, we can use RC on an individual player’s batting line.
 Here’s Albert Pujols in 2009: